chunquedong/fanrun/README.md

 gen
 ---
-generate C code from fcode and runtime.
+A translator from fcode to C

 vm
 ---
-the interpreter/JIT VM
+The interpreter/JIT VM